daptx/daptx.github.io/postGIS/urban-resilience.md

 WHERE res IS NULL;
 ```

 When using SQL, keeping geometries smaller whenever possible is better, as it will aid in query processing for larger data files.
-Hence, we now want to convert our residential polygons into points via the centroids tool to ease our analysis, then merge these features with the points layer to create a composite point layer for residences.
+Hence, we now want to convert our residential polygons into points via the centroids tool, then merge these features with the points layer to create a composite point layer for residences.

 ```sql
 /* Lets convert the polygons to centroids to simplify the geometries. */